jaredly/django-feedback/README.rst

 Feedback
 ========

+    As you might notice from the `last edit date` on most of these files, I haven't been using Django for a while now.
+As such, this project is **open for adoption**, and while I'm happy to still accept pull requests, I don't expect to develop new changes.

 Creates an ajax "feedback" button on your site, which pops up a form for the user to fill.